dlang-community/awesome-d/README.md

 * [Circular Studios](https://github.com/Circular-Studios) - We are a group of game developers at Rochester Institute of Technology building games and game tech.
 Hosts [Dash](https://github.com/Circular-Studios/Dash), a 3D game engine written in D, and other related libs.
 * [d-gamedev-team](https://github.com/d-gamedev-team) - An organization of gamedev related repos, including a D gamedev toolkit called [gfm](https://github.com/d-gamedev-team/gfm) and an [opengl tutorial in D](https://github.com/d-gamedev-team/opengl-tutorials).
 * [EMSI](https://github.com/economicmodeling) - A Career building company that uses D as their main language.
 Hosts their opensource projects.
+* [infognition](https://bitbucket.org/infognition) - Infognition is a self-funded and self-sustained company specializing in video processing and compression technologies for end-users and developers.
+They provide several opensource video related applications & tools written in D, hosted on bitbucket.
+They are also porting their main product--[Video Enchanser](http://www.infognition.com/VideoEnhancer/) from C/C++ to D.

 ## Books
 *D related books.*